 SOC 138 Sociological Perspectives on Women.
 3 cr.
-A sociological examination of the status and role of women in society, including the experience of women in marriage, motherhood, employment and occupational attainment, socialization into six roles and cultural reinforcement of these.
+A sociological examination of the status and role of women in society, including the experience of women in mamage, motherhood, employment and occupational attainment, socialization into six roles and cultural reinforcement of these.
 Attention to both existing patterns and change in those patterns.
 SS.

 SOC 160 Sociology of Human Sexuality.
 3 cr.
 Social, psychological and sociological aspects of sexual relationships and behavior, including the social psychology of physiological and emotional arousal, interpersonal attraction, and societal regulation on intimate relationships.
-Concepts and findings in these areas are related to empirical data on sexual behavior, including pre-marital relationships, particularly in American society.
+Concepts and finings in these areas are related to empirical data of sexual behavior, including pre-mantal relationship particularly in American society.
 SS.

 SOC 170 Introduction to World Population.
-3 cr.
-Determinants and consequences of population size and growth.
-Changing levels of birth rates and death rates and their future social and economic implications.
+3 of Determinants and consequences of population size and growth.
+Changing levels of birth rates are death rates and their future social and economimplications.
 Fertility regulations and population policies, in countries at various stages of development.
 SS.

 SOC 250 Organizations and Society.
 3 cr.
-Role of organizationism including industrial, governmental and educational ones, in American society.
-Topics: impact of organizations on members and clients, the internal dynamics of organizations, and the interchange between organizations and their environment, including the society as a whole.
-Prerequisite: sophomore standing.
+Ro of organizationism including industrial, gover mental and educational ones, in American societ Topics: impact of organizations on members ar clients, the internal dynamics of organizations, ar the interchange between organizations and the environment, including the society as a whole.
+Prequisite: sophomore standing.
 SS.

 SOC 291 Selected Topics in Sociology.
-3 cr.
-The topic selected will be in some area of special competence of the instructor.
-When this course is offered, the specific topic will be given in the campus timetable.
-Prerequisite: sophomore standing plus one other course in sociology or consent of instructor.
+1-3 of The topic selected will be in some area of specific competence of the instructor.
+When this course offered, the specific topic will be given in the car pus timetable.
+Prerequisite: sophomore standing plus one other course in sociology or consent instructor.
 SS.

 SOC 293 Proseminar in Sociology.
-3 cr.
+1-3 cr.
 The topic selected will be in some area of special competence of the instructor.
-When this proseminar is offered, the specific focus will be stated in the campus timetable.
-Prerequisite:

-sophomore standing plus an introductory course in sociology or anthropology plus one other course in sociology and consent of instructor.
+When this proseminar offered, the specific focus will be stated in the carpus timetable.
+Prerequisite: sophomore standing plus an introductory course in sociology or anthropology plus one other course in sociology and consent of instructor.
 SS.

 SOC 299 Independent Reading in Sociology.
-1-3 cr.
-Prerequisite: sophomore standing and consent of instructor.
+3 cr.
+Prerequisite: sophomore standing and co sent of instructor.
 SS.

 SOC 357 Methods of Sociological Inquiry.
-3 cr.
-Scientific methods and their application in the analysis of society; procedures in testing sociology theory; problem definition, hypothesis construction, collection and evaluation of data.
-Prerequisite: sophomore standing and an introductory level course in sociology or consent of instructor.
+3 of Scientific methods and their application in the analysis of society; procedures in testing sociologic theory; problem definition, hypothesis constructio collection and evaluation of data.
+Prerequisit sophomore standing and an introductory lev course in sociology or consent of instructor.
 SS.

 SOC 530 Introductory Social Psychology.
-3 cr.
-Introduction to the general area of social psychology, covering such topics as motivation, attitude, value, communications, leadership, etc. Prerequisite: sophomore standing and either Sociology 101 or Anthropology 100, or Psychology 201 or 202.
-SS.
+3 of Introduction to the general area of social psychology, covering such topics as motivation, attituding value, communications, leadership, etc. Prerequisite: sophomore standing and either Sociology 10 or Anthropology 100, or Psychology 201 or 20 SS.